henneysq/meg-ahat/DATA_ANALYSIS.md

 $\orange{\mathbf{A}_{con}} = \orange{\mathbf{A}_{left,con}} \cup \orange{\mathbf{A}_{right,con}}$

-We expect that the power spectrum follows a $\frac{1}{f^a}$ shape with only the line noise peak at 50 Hz deviating.
+**We expect** that the power spectrum follows a $\frac{1}{f^a}$ shape with only the line noise peak at 50 Hz deviating.
 Stratifying by left and right attention is not expected to impact the shape of the PSD notably in the $[30; 50]$ Hz range.
+Stratified by lateral attention, no differences are expected between sides.

-The PSDs behave as expected.
+**The results** show that PSDs behave as expected.
 There is a ~9 dB difference in broadband power between the highest and the lowest channels.
-From the topographic plot of 40 Hz power, it is evident that the highest power is observed in the temporal channels with decent lateral symmetry.
-The difference in 40 Hz power in the topography plot reflects broadband differences rather than specifically at 40 Hz.
+From the topographic plot of 40 Hz power, it is evident that the highest power is observed in the frontotemporal channels with decent lateral symmetry.
+The difference in 40 Hz power in the topography plot reflects broadband differences rather than specifically at 40 Hz, and the increased power frontotemporal power is in accordance with the placement of stimulators.

 ![alt text](./img/task-va_stim-con_psd.png)
 **Visual Attention continuous stim condition:** $10 \operatorname{log}_{10}(P(\orange{\mathbf{A}_{con}}))$, where $P(\orange{\mathbf{A}_{con}})$ is the average power spectral density of the $\orange{\mathbf{A}_{con}}$ data subset.